-It is the student's responsibility to ensure that all required application materials are delivered to the Cardiovascular Sonography office by the published deadline dates.
+It is the student's responsibility to ensure that all required application materials are sent to the Cardiovascular Sonography office by the published deadline dates.
 Contact the Department for application information, (405) 945-8698.
 It is possible to complete the Cardiovascular Sonography program within five semesters.
-It is advised to enroll in all general education and related courses before seeking admission to the program.
+It is advised to enroll in all general education and related courses Students must complete all general education and related courses before seeking admission to the program.
 After admission to the program the courses must be taken sequentially as listed.
-All students considering application to the Cardiovascular Sonography program are strongly urged to seek advisement from the Cardiovascular Technology department as we keep applicant pool information so potential applicants can be informed of any curriculum and/or programmatic changes.
+All students considering application to the Cardiovascular Sonography program are strongly urged to seek advisement from the Academic Advisor at https://osuokc.edu/advisement/staff.

 Computer Literacy Requirement

 Students enrolled in the program will be expected to use the computer for generating reports, testing, computer-assisted instruction and electronic searches.
 The cardiovascular technology curriculum at OSU-Oklahoma City is computer intensive.
 Graduation from the program allows the student to meet the computer literacy requirement.
 An introductory computer course is recommended for students lacking computer experience and/or skills.